McKelvey–Schofield chaos theorem

 The McKelvey–Schofield chaos theorem is a result in social choice theory.
-It states that if preferences are defined over a multidimensional policy space, then majority rule is in general unstable: there is no Condorcet winner.
-Furthermore, any point in the space can be reached from any other point by a sequence of majority votes.
+It states that if preferences are defined over a multidimensional policy space, then choosing policies using majority rule is unstable.
+There will in most cases be no Condorcet winner and any policy can be enacted through a sequence of votes, regardless of the original policy.
+This means that adding more policies and changing the order of votes ("agenda manipulation") can be used to arbitrarily pick the winner.

+Versions of the theorem have been proved for different types of preferences, with different classes of exceptions.
+A version of the theorem was first proved by Richard McKelvey in 1976, for preferences based on Euclidean distances in $\mathbb{R}^{n}$.
+Another version of the theorem was proved by Norman Schofield in 1978, for differentiable preferences.

 The theorem can be thought of as showing that Arrow's impossibility theorem holds when preferences are restricted to be concave in $\mathbb{R}^{n}$.
 The median voter theorem shows that when preferences are restricted to be single-peaked on the real line, Arrow's theorem does not hold, and the median voter's ideal point is a Condorcet winner.
 The chaos theorem shows that this good news does not continue in multiple dimensions.

-Richard McKelvey initially proved the theorem for Euclidean preferences.
-Norman Schofield extended the theorem to the more general class of concave preferences.

-The figure shows an example.
-There are three voters in the electorate, with ideal points A, B and C. Voters prefer policies that are closer to them, i.e. they have circular indifference curves.
-The circles show B's and C's indifference curves through a policy X. If a candidate were to propose X, then the other candidate could beat him by proposing any point in the yellow area.
-This would be preferred by B and C. Any point in the plane will always have a set of points that are preferred by 2 out of 3 voters.
-In fact, you can get from any point to any other point by a series of majority votes.
+Definitions

+The theorem considers a finite number of voters, n, who vote for policies which are represented as points in Euclidean space of dimension m.
+Each vote is between two policies using majority rule.
+Each voter, i, has a utility function, U_{i}, which measures how much they value different policies.